Our Services

 Helpful Resources

-Red light therapy for stretch marks after weight loss is a promising noninvasive option that may soften deep lines by boosting collagen production, enhancing circulation, and reducing inflammation over several weeks.
+Red light therapy (RLT) for stretch marks after weight loss is a noninvasive treatment that may reduce the appearance of deep lines by stimulating collagen production, improving circulation, and lowering inflammation over several weeks of consistent use.

 Stretch marks (striae) are a common skin concern, especially after significant weight loss.
 They form when the middle layer of skin (dermis) tears under rapid stretching.
 While often harmless, deep stretch marks can affect self-esteem and body image.
 One emerging approach is Red light therapy for stretch marks after weight loss.
 This article explores what red light therapy is, how it works, the evidence behind it, practical tips, and when to seek medical advice.